-Student-Generated Communities
+SECTION 4: Student-Generated Communities

-Student communities on social media platforms are popular forums for students to converse and discuss their experiences at RDC.
+Formal or informal student communities on social media platforms are popular forums for students to converse and discuss their experiences at RDC.
 These groups focus on campus life and student experiences at RDC.

-Some examples of these types of social media accounts are Facebook Groups or Pagessuch as: Red Deer College Confessions, Chitter, and Yik Yak.
+Some examples of these types of social media accounts are Facebook Groups or Pages such as: Red Deer College Confessions, Chitter, and Yik Yak.